hobobandy/ouioui/README.md

 # ouioui

-Small utility script and library to download the IEEE OUI MA-L assignments file, override them if needed, and save them into a SQLite db to query.
+small utility script, and library, to download the IEEE OUI MA-L assignments file, override them if needed, and save them into a SQLite db to query.

 ## requirements